 Iceland Small Ship Cruises

 Small ship cruises, sometimes called Iceland expedition cruises offer an intimate and immersive experience in Iceland.
-Small ship carry a maximum of 200 passengers and allow for more personalized exploration.
+Small ships carry a maximum of 200 passengers and allow for more personalized exploration.
 Unlike larger cruise ships, these vessels can navigate to remote and secluded areas, providing access to hidden gems that are often off-limits to mainstream tourism.

 Discover charming Icelandic towns, explore pristine national parks, and embark on wildlife expeditions in search of whales, puffins, and other fascinating creatures.
 With expert naturalist guides at your side, you’ll have the opportunity to step off the ship and actively explore Iceland’s breathtaking landscapes up close.
 Learn more about expedition cruising to learn if its right for you.